paul-hammant/tbd/content/styles/index.md

 See [short-lived feature branches](/short-lived-feature-branches/) for more info.

 ## Coupled "Patch Review" System

+Suitable for active committer counts between 2 and 40,000.

 "We do Trunk-Based Development" - Googler Rachel Potvin - @Scale keynote, Sept 2015 (14 mins in):